-This page provides an overview of the Energy Community Dispute Resolution and Negotiation Centre's activities, including ongoing cases.
+This page provides an overview of the Energy Community Dispute Resolution and Negotiation Centre's activities.
 It also highlights a number of reference energy disputes cases.

 Dispute 02/2018: Ukraine Parties involved JSC Uktransgaz and the Ukrainian National Energy and Utilities Regulatory Commission Areas of work Gas Short description

 JSC Uktransgaz (the Ukrainian gas TSO) asked, and the Ukrainian National Energy and Utilities Regulatory Commission agreed, for the Energy Community Dispute Resolution Centre to facilitate their negotiations over implementation of the amendments to the Ukrainian Gas Transmission Code which are supposed to enter into the force by 1 August 2018

 - 5 September 2018: The third meeting in the mediation process between Ukrtransgaz and NEURC on the development of the Gas Transmission Code took place on 5 September 2018.
 Significant progress has been achieved, and at the end, the parties expressed their satisfaction with the mediation process.
 Only a few open issues remained, and they will be discussed on 26 September 2018.

 - 25.07.2018: The second meeting in the mediation process between Ukrtransgaz and NEURC on the development of the Gas Transmission Code took place at the Energy Community Secretariat premises in Kyiv on 25 July 2018.
 The next meeting, foreseen to be a concluding one, will be organised in the beginning of September.

 - 11.07.2018: The first meeting in the mediation process between Ukrtransgaz and NEURC on the development of the Gas Transmission Code took place at the Energy Community Secretariat premises in Kyiv on 11 July 2018.
 The next meeting will be organised in the next two weeks.